NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 Print PDF

-Falls safety guide
+Falls in manufacturing safety guide

 Deaths and injuries from falls are preventable.
 This guide outlines some of the common hazards that result in falls and action you can take to avoid them.